Exploring Quantum Annealing for Coarse-Grained Protein Folding

 Our work builds on previous research by focusing specifically on the paradigm of quantum annealing.
 To this end, we compare and revise several proposed formulations of the coarse-grained lattice protein folding problem in terms of their scaling in resource cost.
-Furthermore, we aim to identify which of these models could benefit from a quantum annealing approach by calculating the spin overlap distribution, a proxy for the complexity of the free energy landscape.
+We aim to identify which of these models could benefit from a quantum annealing approach by calculating the spin overlap distribution, a proxy for the complexity of the free-energy landscape.
 Finally, we compare the performance of classical heuristic solvers with quantum annealing hardware.
 To the best of our knowledge, our study is the first to perform a scaling analysis for multiple protein sequences on real, currently available quantum hardware and the first formulation-dependent comparison.

-By performing benchmark calculations we found that the model of Ref.~\cite{robert2021resource} produces non-physical folds with lowest energy, when the amino acid sequence is longer than $10$ residues, see Fig.~\ref{fig:UnphysicalConfig} and Appendix~\ref{sec:unphysical_fold} for more details.
-Apart from this we introduce a novel encoding scheme for the PSP on quantum computers based on the works of Ref.~\cite{robert2021resource} in combination with Refs.~\cite{babbush2014construction, irback2022folding}.
-We find that for the shorter sequences considered in this work our encoding provides the best observed performance.
+By performing benchmark calculations, we found that the model of Ref.~\cite{robert2021resource} produces non-physical folds with lowest energy, when the amino acid sequence is longer than $10$ residues, see Fig.~\ref{fig:UnphysicalConfig} and Appendix~\ref{sec:unphysical_fold} for more details.
+Apart from this we introduce a novel encoding scheme for the PSP on quantum computers based on the works of Robert~\textit{et al.}~\cite{robert2021resource} in combination with the work of Babbush~\textit{et al.}~and Irbäck~\textit{et al.}~\cite{babbush2014construction, irback2022folding}.
+We find that for the shorter sequences considered in this work, our encoding provides the best observed performance.
 Furthermore, with the presented encoding we are able to embed larger sequences of up to $18$ amino acids onto current-gen quantum hardware.
 However, we were not able to solve them on the hardware using standard quantum annealing procedures.\\

 The remainder of this article is structured as follows.
 In Section~\ref{sec:methods}, we provide the details of the considered methods, such as the models and solvers, used in this study.
 Section~\ref{sec:results} aims to establish the suitability of the considered problem formulations by investigating their resource scaling as well as the spin overlap distributions.
 In Section~\ref{sec:comp}, we compare the scaling of the time to solution for the best projected model between simulated annealing and quantum annealing.
 Finally, we conclude the study in Section~\ref{sec:conclusion}.